Insights on Variance Estimation for Blocked and Matched Pairs Designs: Simulations

-In our simulations, we varied how well blocking separated units based on the potential outcomes under control and on the treatment effect.
-The average potential outcome under control and the treatment effect for each block were both negatively correlated with block size, so that smaller blocks had larger control potential outcomes and larger treatment effects.
+In our simulations, we varied both to what extent blocking successfully separated units based on their potential outcomes under control and also on their treatment effects.
+The average potential outcome under control and the average treatment effect for each block were both negatively correlated with block size, so that smaller blocks had larger control potential outcomes and larger treatment effects.
 The correlation of potential outcomes within blocks was also varied between $\rho = 0, 0.5, \text{ and }1$.
-See Supplementary Material~\ref{append:sim_dgp} for more on the data generating process.
+See Supplementary Material~\ref{append:more_sim} for more on the data generating process.

-We compared all of the variance estimators to the actual variance of the corresponding blocking treatment estimator in Figure \ref{plot:rel_bias} by looking at the percent relative bias ($[\text{mean}(\hat{\sigma}^2_*) -\text{var}(\tauestbk|\mathcal{S})]/\text{var}(\tauestbk|\mathcal{S})$).\footnote{We compare all estimators to the variance of $\tauestbk$ to put everything on the same scale, even though the sandwich estimate for a linear model is estimating variance for the linear model estimator.} The variation due to changing the between block difference in the mean of control potential outcomes was found to be minimal so these are not separated out on the plots.
-We see that the plug-in (Plug-in) estimator generally performs well.
-This is unsurprising considering that in these simulations this plug-in method is well specified.
-The two hybrid estimators, the one using $\varestsbm$ ($\text{Hybrid}_{\text{m}}$) for the small blocks and the one using $\varestsbp$ ($\text{Hybrid}_{\text{p}}$) for the small blocks, outperform the linear model estimators, especially as the treatment effect variation across the blocks increases.
+We compared all of the variance estimators to the actual variance of the corresponding blocking treatment estimator in Figure \ref{plot:rel_bias} by looking at the percent relative bias ($[\text{mean}(\hat{\sigma}^2_*) -\text{var}(\tauestbk|\mathcal{S})]/\text{var}(\tauestbk|\mathcal{S})$).\footnote{We compare all estimators to the variance of $\tauestbk$ to put everything on the same scale, even though the sandwich estimate for a linear model is estimating the variance of the linear model estimator, which is not generally the same.} The variation due to changing the between block difference in the mean of control potential outcomes was found to be minimal so we average these differences on the plots.
+The two hybrid estimators, the one using $\varestsbm$ (Equation~\ref{eq:var_est_sb_m}) ($\text{Hybrid}_{\text{m}}$) for the small blocks and the one using $\varestsbp$ (Equation~\ref{eq:var_est_sb_p}) ($\text{Hybrid}_{\text{p}}$) for the small blocks, outperform the linear model estimators, especially as the treatment effect variation across the blocks increases.
 We see that $\text{Hybrid}_{\text{m}}$ also has lower bias than $\text{Hybrid}_{\text{p}}$ as treatment heterogeneity increases.
 This is because the value of treatment effects are correlated with block size and $\varestsbm$ groups variance estimation by block size.
-Weighted regression performance was generally similar to that of $\text{Hybrid}_{\text{p}}$.
-It was slightly anti-conservative for samples with low treatment heterogeneity when $\rho = 1$.
+Weighted regression performance was generally similar to that of $\text{Hybrid}_{\text{p}}$, although slightly anti-conservative for samples with low treatment heterogeneity when $\rho = 1$.